-Mrs. Rubey’s argument that it was not reasonable for a guest to be on the alert for a rolled up rug to be left on the bathroom floor, and that by not having that rug lying flat caused a dangerous condition for which the hotel was responsible succeeded.
+Mrs. Rubey’s argument that it was not reasonable for a guest to be on the alert for a rolled up rug to be left on the bathroom floor, and that by not having that rug lying flat caused a dangerous condition for which the hotel was responsible.
 The court agreed with her.

-A big point: she would have had to cross the room in order to turn on the overhead bathroom light.
+An important fact in the case is that she would have had to cross the room in order to turn on the overhead bathroom light.
 The light switch was on the other side of the room from the entrance with the rolled up bath rug between her and that switch.

 Most Florida hotel rooms are safe and well maintained and most owners use their best efforts to keep things that way.
 However, when someone is hurt in a fall in a Florida hotel or motel, the injured party can expect a vigorous defense by the property owner and their insurance company.
-Having an experienced premises liability lawyer to help build a case, someone who has the authority to gather and request admissible evidence (and knowing which experts to hire — and knowing what type of economic and non-economic damages to seek, etc.) to combat the owner’s position, can be the difference between winning and losing a case.
-Slip and fall cases are not the easiest cases to win, but this does not mean that justice should not prevail.

-What Should You Do Now?
+What Should You Do?

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.

 If you found this information helpful, please share this article and bookmark it for your future reference.